Photon1c/CheddarButlerChef/frontend/readme.md

    `npm run start-legacy` - starts the app in legacy mode

-   `npm run backend` - command to start the backend
+   `npm run start-backend` - command to start the backend

    `npm run start-all` - command to start backend and frontend